ut-parla/Parla.py/tutorial/3_devices_and_architectures/README.md

 ## Lesson 3-7: Multi-GPU Tasks

-The last example shows typical programming patterns for multi-gpu tasks.
+The last example shows typical programming patterns for multi-GPU tasks on Parla.
-To fully exploit mulit-gpu, this example partitions input operands into chunks as the number of GPUs, assigns each of chunk to GPU having the same index to the chunk, and performs element-wise addition over the chunk vector on each GPU.
+To fully exploit mulit-GPU, this example partitions input operands into chunks as the number of GPUs, assigns each of chunk to GPU having the same index to the chunk, and performs element-wise addition over the chunk vector on each GPU.

-Those input operands are allocated numpy arrays first, and copies and copies back them to/from GPU through explicit data movement of Parla.
+Those input operands are allocated as numpy arrays first, and are copied and copied back to/from GPU through explicit data movement of Parla.
-Note that Parla also supports automatic data movement, but for simplicity, this example sticks to the explicit feature.
+Note that Parla also supports automatic data movement, but for simplicity, this example sticks to the explicit data movement.

-First, it declares a global variable, `NUM_GPUS`, to set the number of GPUs to be used (line 124).
+First, it declares a global variable, `NUM_GPUS`, to set the number of GPUs to be used (Line 124).
 You could update this number based on your system.

 ```
 124  NUM_GPUS=4
 ```

-Lines 126 to 128 declare and allocate operand and output numpy arrays on CPU.
+Lines 126 to 128 declare and allocate operand and output numpy arrays.
 All the vector size is 4.
 We will partition these vector into four scalar chunks, and assign them to each GPU.